 The Commission strongly recommends that, if you have a complaint against a registered securities firm, you should first try to resolve the matter with the firm directly.

-To submit a complaint to the Commission directly, use the ecomplaints link below, or send an email directly to firstname.lastname@example.org.
-Alternative methods for making a complaint to the Commission are also provided below.
+To submit a complaint to the Commission, download and complete the Complaint Submission Form and send the completed form and attachments to firstname.lastname@example.org.
 All information you provide will be treated as confidential.

 For additional information about the Commission’s disciplinary process, please see the Securities Industry (Disciplinary Proceedings)(Hearings and Settlements) Rules, 2017 .